wacncontent/CustomizeTool/output/articles/redis-cache/cache-python-get-started.md

   ![][2]

-Once you create the cache, click on it in the preview portal to view the cache settings.
+Once you create the cache, click on it in the Azure Management Portal to view the cache settings.
 You will need:

 - **Hostname.** You entered this name when you created the cache.
 - **Port.** Click the link under **Ports** to view the ports.
 Use the SSL port.